 - It affects search rankings.
 By replying properly, you can improve the SEO ranking of the review, and help the review show up in search results for a business.

 How to respond to a positive review (4 steps)

-Step 1: Thank the customer and be specific
+Step 1: Thank the customer for the positive review and be specific.

 Ensure the reviewer knows a real person is behind your reply by thanking them for something specific they said.
 “Thanks for leaving a review, and mentioning our barista Jodi.
 You’re right, she is always smiling!"

 Step 2: Use the business name and keywords in your review response to the good review.

 Using the business name, category and location in your response will help the positive review appear in search results.
 “The team here at [Business Name] is thrilled to hear such good feedback, and we’re proud to be one of the coziest [coffee shops] in [city name]."

 Step 3: Add a little marketing to your review response.